MarkoNyerges/Applications-of-Graph-Convolutional-Networks-in-Mobility-and-Urban-Planning/README.md

 In this project I would like to showcase the capabilities of Graph Convolutional Networks (GCN) in Mobility related Machine Learning problems.
 This short tutorial will introduce the key principles of Mobility Data Science and demonstrate the applications of GCNs on such Datasets.

 ### Table of content
+1. Introduction to Graph Convolutional Neural Networks
-1. Intorduction to common data structures in Mobility
+2. Intorduction to common data structures in Mobility
-2. Introduction to Graph Convolutional Neural Networks
-3. Applying a simple GCN on the Airports dataset
+3. Exploratoty Data Analysis on the California Bike Sharing Dataset
-4. Moving further to Temporal Graph Structures
+4. Modeling Bike Sharing Data with Graph Neural Networks
+5. Further improvements